saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 Threads are automatically grouped based on the selected group type and sorted according to the specified sort type.

 With callstack grouping, threads with identical callstacks are grouped together.
 Using the tid sort type orders threads based on their thread IDs.
-There are no other supported group and sort types.
+No other supported group and sort types are available.

 By default, threads are grouped by `callstack` and sorted by `tid`.
 You can ungroup all threads using `:ungroup` and reverse the current sorting order in each group with `:rsort` (for example, reverse sorting threads by tid).